vasumahesh1/scaledjs/README.md

 	min : 25
 });

-// Terrains that act as decorations or aren't part of the Land generation must be marked as 'decoration' generator.AddTerrain({
+// Terrains that act as decorations or aren't
+// part of the Land generation must be marked as 'decoration'
+// This is because Layers that take part in the actual Terrain generation
+// process must be seperate from decoration items like Trees or Bushes
+// This will be useful when the 3D Layered Map is generated, Thereby Keeping
+// decoration items above the actual terrain generator.AddTerrain({
 	key : 'layer_bushes',
 	label : 'Bushes',